nerdfiles/hypermedia-orientation/index.md

 perspective of a human, the distinction we're attempting to make here.

-We might say the above "presentation" says, given sufficient context (and what doesn't happen in a context?): The man who is applying for the job...
+We might say the above "presentation" says, given sufficient context (and what doesn't happen in a domain context?): The man who is applying for the job...

+# Remeeial: Representation

 The main point to make here is that we are already developing the interface
 in the very naming ("hard problem") at the property level.
 We are <i>interfacing</i>.